tehhi42/jetthoughts.github.io/_posts/2013-09-26-capistrano-3-passing-parameters-to-your-task.markdown

 description: The new way of passing parameters in Capistrano v3 is to use the same solution as Rake (in some sort  Capistrano 3 is totally based on Rake).
 ---

-The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
+The new way of passing parameters in Capistrano v3 is to use the same solution as Rake (in some sort Capistrano 3 is  totally based on Rake).

 A little example, let us create a task to run any specific rake task with options: